HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 To catch any bugs before going 100% permissionless, the developers decided to run a live beta in testnet.
 There's a monitoring contract to check liveness of the flashloan feature.
 Starting with 10 DVT tokens in balance, show that it's possible to halt the vault.
 It must stop offering flash loans.

+Contracts:
+      UnstoppableVault.sol - main logic.
+      UnstoppableMonitor.sol - monitoring if vault is functional

-There are 2 contracts: UnstoppableVault.sol and UnstoppableMonitor.sol.
-In UnstoppableVault.sol contract, we have flashLoan function, which is responsible for giving loans.
-So we need to break that function.
+In UnstoppableVault.sol contract, we have flashLoan function, where the core functionality is implemented.
+If we break this function, the vault will stop giving loans.

 There are 3 checkings before the function starts executing the loan

       if (amount == 0) revert InvalidAmount(0); // fail early
       if (address(asset) != _token) revert UnsupportedCurrency(); // enforce ERC3156 requirement